dragnod0/VideoEncodingScript/README.md

 # FFMPEG or HandBrakeCli?
 For most tasks and if you don't need support for GPU encoding HandBrakeCLI is the best option.
-Only you will encode with your graphic card or need advanzed options you must use FFMPEG.
+Only you will encode with your graphic card or need advanced options you must use FFMPEG.